spewil/phd/notes/upgrade_outline.md

 UCL guidelines:
 introduction and context
 lit review
-	research question and hypothesis
-	methodology
-	substantial work towards objectives
-	plan for remainder
+research question and hypothesis methodology substantial work towards objectives plan for remainder bibliography
-	bibliography

-<<[sections/introduction.md]

-<<[sections/motor_physiology.md]

-<<[sections/experimental_methods.md]

-<<[sections/problem_formalization.md]

-<<[sections/data_analysis.md]

-<<[sections/theory.md]

-<<[sections/next_steps.md]

-4 -- intro, physiology, experimental methods
-5 --
-6
-7
-8
-9
-10
-11
-12
-13
+TODO:
+- timebox each section
+- combine all writing into here from overleaf

-intro & aims
+# intro & aims (1 day)
 - what are we interested in?
 - how are we going to approach this interest?
 - what do we hope to achieve?
 - Why can't robots move like humans?
 - What is special about human movement?
 - Why is this the most interesting problem?
 - What is motor learning vs. motor control?
 - Goals and Aims (look at earlier proposals)
 - claim about control needing an extension for learning
 - use RL concepts to analyze motor learning experiments
 - can we defend this use of RL for learning?
 - what do we mean by "RL" here?
+- substance
+- short summary of exactly what we're doing
+- what is our approach?
+- develop models of ...

+- what are we interested in?
+	- why can't robots move like humans?
+	- What is special about human movement?
+- why is this the most interesting problem?
+- how are we going to approach this interest?
+- what do we hope to achieve?
+	- experiments with interesting and novel movement data
+	- analysis of muscle and behavioral data
+	- inject RL / control theory into skill acquisition
+		- what do we mean by "RL" here?
+		- is "RL" relevant? why?

-motor physiology
+# human motor physiology (why is it special?)(1 day)
+ engineering problem for movement
+	- what can physiology tell us about the movement problem?
+		- can it inform theory to describe motor solutions?
+		- this will inform the shape our models
+		- the constraints of our tasks, questions
 	- **what do we know about brain and motor?**
 		- graziano
 		- synergies, bizzi